liuyuchen777/SpringStudy/README.md

 ## Modules

-Each module contain an full and able to run Spring application.
+Each module contain a self-contain and able to run Spring application.

 ### RESTful Application